 There are 70km of cycle trails snaking across 8,000 acres – up hill, down dale, through the forest and across the moorland plateau – with separate routes catering for children and families as well as experienced mountain-bikers.

 There's a Forestry England Visitor Centre, Dalby Forest Cycle Hub offering bikes hire, and cafés at Low Dalby.

 Nearby in the village of Thornton le Dale, you'll find Dalby Bike Barn with bike hire and an excellent cycle shop.
 There's also a bike-friendly café at Dalby Activity Centre, near Dixon's Hollow (open weekends and daily in school holidays).

 As well as the world-class cross-country trails in Dalby Forest, there are also 'green' routes suitable for families and beginners.

-- Ellerburn Family Cycle Route is a multi-user pathway for disabled cyclists, walkers, and wheelchair users
+- Ellerburn Family Cycle Route - 1.7-mile green route with optional 1.1-mile extension; a multi-user pathway for disabled cyclists, walkers, and wheelchair users

-- Other trails, from 'blue' to 'red' (hard) and 'black' (severe), including the challenging World Cup Cycle Trail
+- Other trails, from 'blue' to 'red' (hard) and 'black' (severe), including Jubilee Blue Trail (6-miles for intermediate cyclists or mountain bikers with basic off-road riding skills), Jerry Noddle Bike Trail (7-mile red trail for those with good off-roading skills) and the challenging black World Cup Cycle Trail

 - Dixon's Hollow Bike Park – 4X skills course, dirt jumps for experienced riders, and pump track